bitcoin-api/bitcoin-api/README.md

 A counter that shows the sum of all EnviroWithdrawAmounts.

-Estimated completion date: late 2020, early 2021
+Estimated Completion Date: late 2020, early 2021

 ---